5 Facts About Sunglasses

 In honor of National Sunglasses Day, I’m answering the commonly asked question “what should I look for in sunglasses?”
 Read on for 5 important factors to look out for!

 Ultraviolet (UV) Protection – look for a label that guarantees at least 99% UVA & UVB protection or UV 400.
 This is the most important factor!
-Most sunglasses will have this label right on the lens but beware of false labels!
-You can verify this by looking up the manufacturer to insure they are reliable.
-You can also look for a sticker that says “ANSI Z80.3” which shows the manufacturer paid a fee to the American National Standards Institute (ANSI) which grantees the product has met set criteria.
+Most sunglasses will have this label right on the lens, but beware of false labels!
+You can verify this by looking up the manufacturer to ensure they are reliable.
+You can also look for a sticker that says “ANSI Z80.3,” which shows the manufacturer paid a fee to the American National Standards Institute (ANSI), which guarantees the product has met set criteria.

-Color – color and darkness of the lens do not equal better UV protection, only the percentage of UV protection matters.
+Color – the color and darkness of the lens do not equal better UV protection; only the percentage of UV protection matters.

 Fun fact: your eyes can get sunburnt just like your skin!
 Be sure to always wear your sunglasses outside, even when it’s not sunny, your eyes will thank you!